Suburb Sales Reports

 Often the reason a sale is not available through our sales reports is because it is flagged as Valuer Adjudicated.
 These are sales that have been identified by the Office of State Revenue and flagged as ‘Valuer adjudicated’.

 This flag prevents the sale and associated data from being released through our sales reports.
-The flag is set when the Office of State Revenue send the Stamp Duty to Landgate (Valuations and Property Analytics Branch) for assessment of the consideration.
+The flag is set when the Office of State Revenue send the Stamp Duty to Landgate (Valuations and Property Analytics Department) for assessment of the consideration.
 Even though the Valuer may not change the Dutiable Value they may still set the indicator to 'Valuer Adjudicated' as a result of extraneous circumstances or conditions related to the sale.